 Frequently Asked Questions

-TEP is installing Automatic Meter Reading (AMR) meters manufactured by Itron.
-Although AMR meters lack many features associated with more advanced “smart meters,” they can transmit usage data through a wireless radio frequency (RF) signal.
+TEP uses automated meters manufactured by Itron that transmit usage data through a wireless radio frequency (RF) signal.
 These signals are received through fixed network equipment or remote collectors carried by TEP meter readers.
 TEP also uses some meters that send data over the cellular network.

-AMR meters offer an accurate, affordable way to measure energy usage.
-While our traditional electromechanical meters must be inspected visually each month, usage data from AMR meters can be forwarded to us automatically through a fixed network or gathered quickly and easily by TEP meter readers driving nearby in vehicles equipped with a remote collector.
+Automated meters offer an accurate, affordable way to measure consumption of electricity usage.
+While traditional electromechanical meters must be inspected visually each month, usage data from automated meters can be forwarded to us automatically through a fixed or cellular network or gathered quickly and easily by TEP meter readers driving nearby in vehicles equipped with a remote collector.

-Our AMR meters are an affordable replacement for electromechanical meters at the end of their useful lives.
-New electromechanical meters are no longer available, and TEP’s AMR meters cost about the same as comparable digital meters without wireless communications capability.
-That, combined with lower meter reading costs, helps make AMR meters a good investment for TEP and our customers.
+Most of TEP’s automated meters cost about the same as comparable digital meters without wireless communications capability.
+That, combined with lower meter reading costs, make automated meters a good investment for TEP and our customers.

-AMR meters also make it easy to gather usage data more frequently than once a month.
-Aggregated hourly readings from AMR meters can be used to track energy use levels in certain areas of town, helping utilities plan for system improvements.
+Automated meters also make it easy to gather usage data more frequently than once a month.
+Aggregated hourly readings from automated meters can be used to track electricity usage, helping utilities plan for system improvements.